-At least half of your study programme is dedicated to your major, and another third to the Academic Core.
-But this means that there is still plenty of room in your programme for some freely chosen courses: your electives.
+At least half of the AUC programme is dedicated to taking major courses, and another third to the Academic Core, but this means that there is still plenty of room in the programme for freely chosen courses: the electives.

 Broaden and extend your education

-Your future ambitions could also influence your choices: perhaps you will decide to use your electives to supplement your major and deepen your knowledge in certain subjects in order to further prepare you for more specific degrees at the Master or PhD level.
+Your future ambitions could also influence your choice of electives.
+Perhaps you will decide to use your electives to supplement your major and deepen your knowledge in certain subjects in order to further prepare you for more specific degrees at the Master or PhD levels.

-Your tutor will help you to make the best use of your electives in your study programme based on your interests and ambitions.
+Your tutor will be there to help guide you in making the best use of your electives in your study programme based on your interests and ambitions.

-You can select your electives from a wide range, including the courses being offered in other themes and majors (as long as you fulfil any prerequisites), and courses in the Academic Core that are not part of the requirements.
-There may also be some specially designed elective courses available, and/or courses offered in collaboration with other institutions (such as UvA/VU or during your semester abroad).
+You can select your electives from a wide range of courses, including those offered outside of your major (as long as you fulfil any prerequisites), and courses in the Academic Core that may not necessarily be part of the requirements.
+There may also be some specially designed elective courses available and/or courses offered in collaboration with other institutions (such as UvA/VU or during your semester abroad).